JanzenCode/JordynSmall_T1A3/README.md

 Description: The application requires the users financial information to calculate the potential long term investment after a desired number of years.
 The inputs include: inital deposits, regular depoits, expected annual return (%), number of years ivnested, deposit frequency.
 - For example,
-- this is the expected return with the 10,000; 100; 8%; 50; 4 (respective of the inputs ordered above)
+- This is the expected return with the 10,000; 100; 8%; 50; 4 (respective of the inputs ordered above)
 - Jordyn, This is the potential return on your investment based on your inital deposit and monthly contributions: 1331954.5794663988;
 - Investment after 30 years: 687817.7766528932;
 - Investment after 50 years: 1331954.5794663988;
 - Investment after 70 years: 4505489.564348481
 ### 3. VARIABLES
-Description:
+Description: variables are elements within python that are assigned values.
+Therefore, within the application the variables defined are assigned use to use depending on the users inputted data.
+For example, in the first attempt - if the user were to input an intital deposit of $100,000 then "inital_deposit" would be assigned the 100000.
+However, in the second attempt - if the user were to input an intial deposit of $10,000 then "inital_deposit" would be assigned the 10000.
+This applies to all variables exluding those with the term "set" in the variable name.
 ### 4. CONDITIONAL CONTROL STRUCTURES
-Description:
+Description: Condiitional Control Structures are Python Elements such as For/While Loops and If, Elif or Else Statements.
+They are used to execute statements based on conditions.
+In this application we use both Sequential and Repition Based Structures to execute the future value eqution within the python code.
+The eqution requires inputs that are gained through the command line interface(terminal) and are placed into variables used in replacement to mathematical expressions done on paper however similar.
+Examples within the Appplication include the If and Elif Statements that instigate the operation of the calculator.
+These statements allow the user to either begin the input process or exit the application.